The Eight Step Guide to Buying a New House

 Seen a property you’re interested in?
 Take a closer look by booking a viewing.

-Call us on 0161 443 4500, or use the contact options next to every listing on the Edward Mellor website to arrange a time for one of our viewing reps to meet you there.
+You can use the contact options next to every listing on the Edward Mellor website to arrange a time for one of our viewing reps to meet you there.

 Your viewing is a great time to get any further details about the property – such as the council tax band, what items are included in the sale price, and any information about the local area – so be sure to make a list of important questions before you set off.